Mar7inD/XDR1-AR-Project/blogposts/week1_introduction.md

 - XR technologies can significantly reduce training costs for companies by providing realistic training environments through VR headsets, eliminating the need for expensive physical setups.

 - Housework can become more engaging with a VR headset.
 Example could be vacuuming turning into coin collecting game.
-With a little AI enhancement, tasks like sorting laundry could become easier, helping you avoid mistakes such as mixing colors and ending up with pink shirts.
+VR could be enhance with AI in tasks like sorting laundry, so you could more easily avoid mixing colors and ending up with pink shirts.

 ## XR vs Traditional Applications

-Traditional desktop and mobile applications rely on 2d screens.
+Traditional desktop and mobile applications rely on 2D screens.
 Interactions are more limited by screen, keyboards and touch.
-While effective for many tasks, these interfaces restrict the sense of depth, scale, and presence.
+Many tasks today rely on this type of interactions, but the sense of depth, scale, and presence is mostly missing.

 XR technologies, in contrast, immerse users into 3D worlds where interactions feel real.
 For example, instead of clicking a button on a screen, a user can grab, move, or walk around a virtual object.
 This enables for types of engaging traditional computers can hardly offer.